tamalCodes/Literally-Learning/javascript/JS_EventLoop_scope.md

 So we have seen that the callback queue is used to store all the callback functions that are ready to be executed.
 But there is another queue called the `Micro Task queue` which is used to store all the promises and mutation observers.

 Introduced with ECMAScript 6, this queue is used to store microtasks.

+## What is microtask ?

 Microtasks are tasks with higher priority than regular tasks in the task queue.
 Promises (created using the Promise constructor or async/await syntax) and certain APIs like process.nextTick (in Node.js) are executed as microtasks.
 Microtasks are processed before the next rendering or UI update, making them suitable for critical updates that need to happen before the browser repaints.

-It's important to note that JavaScript is a single-threaded language, so these queues, especially the task queue, play a crucial role in handling asynchronous operations and maintaining responsiveness in web applications.
-The event loop continuously checks the task queue, executing tasks one by one in a non-blocking manner.
+They are kind of blocking in nature. i.e, The main thread will be blocked until the microtask queue is empty.
+The main sources of microtasks are Promise.resolve, Promise.reject, MutationObservers, IntersectionObservers etc

 ## Behind the scenes of `fetch()`